 Table 11(i) of the LWRP establishes a limit for nitrogen losses in Selwyn Waihora zone of 5,044.4 tonnes/year by 2037.
-Of this total, 358 tonnes/year (7% of the total under OverseerFM® version 6.1.3) has been allocated to CPW to provide for the conversion of dryland into irrigated land.
-This allocation is in addition to the assessed dryland nitrogen baseline of 621 tonnes (OverseerFM® 6.1.3), giving a total Nitrogen Allocation for the CPW scheme of 979 tonnes (OverseerFM® 6.1.3), as specified in

-Table 11(j) of the LWRP9.
-Under OverseerFM[®] version 6.2.3 this is equivalent to 1,983 tonnes N/year.
+Of this total, 358 tonnes/year is allocated to CPW to provide for the conversion of dryland into irrigated land.
+This allocation is in addition to the assessed dryland nitrogen baseline losses of 621 tonnes/year for CPW Scheme enterprise properties, giving a total Nitrogen Allocation for the CPW scheme of 979 tonnes/year, as specified in Table 11(j) of the LWRP9.
+Under the more recent OverseerFM[®] version 6.4.0, this is equivalent to 1,444.9 tonnes N/year.